 Another common symptom of sacroiliac joint dysfunction is pain and difficulty encountered while climbing stairs or trying to lie on one side.

 How Do SI Joint Belts Work?

 As mentioned above, the ligaments that keep the joint in proper alignment may become damaged and loose.
 One of the conditions that can sometimes cause widening and excessive movement of the si joint due to ligament damage is pregnancy or childbearing.

 Overstretched ligaments allow too much movement of the joint and cause si joint instability and pain.This is where the si joint belt (or si belt or trochanteric belt) comes in.

 It supports the sacroiliac joint ligaments by doing the job they are normally responsible for doing.
 The belt is designed to keep the SI joint in proper alignment.
 It also supports the SI joint and reduces the stress on it.
 By performing this role, the trochanteric belt helps relieve pain and allows the damaged ligaments to heal.

 You normally wear the belt around the hips in a snug fit.
-Your doctor will usually recommend wearing it continuously for 10 days.
-After that, you will normally need to wear it for another 6-8 weeks, but only when bearing weight.
+Your doctor will usually recommend wearing it continuously for about 10 days.
+After that, you will probably need to wear it for another 6-8 weeks, but only when bearing weight.

 It is helpful in some cases to wear your SI Belt belt round the clock.
 But we would advise you to check with your physician before doing this.
 If your doctor agrees with this step, here are some tips: